Rising car insurance costs can be a real pain in the pocket, but there are several ways that motorists can drive costs down.

 It’s therefore essential to always shop around for cover before you accept your insurer’s renewal quote to find out whether you might be able to save by switching to another provider.
 The city regulator the Financial Conduct Authority (FCA) Financial Conduct Authority’s (FCA) introduced new rules in 2017 to encourage shopping around at renewal, but research shows lots of motorists still fail to do this.
 According to GoCompare, 4.1m drivers auto-renewed last year without checking if they could get a better deal, even though switching could typically save them up to £240.

 Even if you want to stay with your current provider, it’s worth getting some external quotes and then calling up your existing provider.
 Most companies will offer to beat an external quote to avoid you leaving them.
+Just never assume your existing provider will offer you a good deal at renewal.

-Customers taking out a new Age Co over-50s car insurance policy via the site could earn £49 cashback.
+Customers taking out a new Age Co over-50s car insurance policy via the site could earn £50cashback.
 This cover is administered by Ageas Retail Limited and has no upper age limit.
 If you buy a comprehensive Age Co policy, it will provide a guaranteed courtesy car in the event of an accident, provided the car is repaired by an approved repairer.

 Don’t leave it too late to shop around either.
 You ideally should start looking around for a new policy three to four weeks before your current policy finishes as insurers ramp up prices the later you leave it.